-Your Directors take this opportunity to express their sincere appreciation for theexcellent support and co-ordination extended by the shareholders customers suppliersbankers and all other business associates.
+Your Directors take this opportunity to express their sincere appreciation for theexcellent support and co-ordination extended by the employees shareholders customerssuppliers bankers and all other business associates.

-| ||By the order of Board |
+| ||By the Order of the Board and |

-| ||or and on behalf of Board of Directors |
+| ||On behalf of the Board |

 | ||Lalit M Agarwal |